mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 1. Once the CNAME subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
 For more on subdomains' statuses, refer to [this section](access-subdomains.md).

-    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 72 hours.
+    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which usually takes 2 to 3 hours.
 Learn more in [this section](#subdomain-validation).

 1. Once the checks are successful (i.e Adobe validates the record you created and installs it), the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to deliver messages.